Take the Quiz: Digital Maturity Index for Freight Forwarders

 0-2 As: You’re not currently benefiting from all that technology has to offer.
 Selecting the right solutions for your business can seem daunting, but we’re here to help.
 Magaya has been helping freight forwarders use software to grow their businesses for more than 20 years.

 “The era of doing B2B business “the old-fashioned” way is gone.
 Now customers expect a high level of involvement and really high-quality digital services when making a B2B purchase.
 The differences between B2C and B2B are blurring, as customers are eager to have the same smooth modern experience in all areas of their lives, including their work lives.
 At least 80% of B2B buyers are not only looking for but expect a buying experience like that of a B2C customer.”

 Integrating digital technologies to streamline your forwarding and logistics business’ operations, increase efficiency and data accuracy is an important step in transforming your business and offering customers a great experience.
 There’s no time to put this off.
 Digital freight and logistics technology adoption is accelerating and new tech solutions are entering the global shipping industry every day.
 Ultimately, the end goal is to offer customers the best experience possible.

 Get to know Magaya

-As the leading platform in logistics and supply chain automation, Magaya is trusted by more than 2000 businesses located in over 82 countries.
-The flexible and hyper-configurable Magaya Ecosystem makes digital logistics solutions accessible to businesses of any size, and that support your business operationally and the end-to-end freight logistics needs of your customers.
+As the leading platform in logistics and supply chain automation, Magaya is trusted by more than 2300 businesses located in over 82 countries.
+The flexible and hyper-configurable Magaya Digital Freight Platform makes digital logistics solutions accessible to businesses of any size, and that support your business operationally and the end-to-end freight logistics needs of your customers.

 With robust functionality, the Magaya Supply Chain platform has a broad range of modern apps and extensions, including customs compliance and rate management.
-The Magaya Ecosystem provides you with the ability to customize your technology with modular, interoperable solutions, giving you a system that perfectly meets your unique requirements.
+The Magaya Digital Freight Platform provides you with the ability to customize your technology with modular, interoperable solutions, giving you a system that perfectly meets your unique requirements.